JFlaherty347/Casino-Royale/README.md

 ![Graph of Training 2](https://github.com/JFlaherty347/Casino-Royale/blob/master/Blackjack_AI/graphs/LessSevereAntiLow.png)

 ## Application of Agent
+One goal of this project was to not just apply an AI to a pre-packaged problem, but instead utilize it as a solution to a problem similar to what real-world problems offer.
+To do this, it was necessary to first model the game of blackjack as an environment.
 The agent was applied in an application where it's policy is used to make decisions in a hand of blackjack visible to the user.
 The game state is shown through a GUI and also keeps track of running balances of players.

 ![Image of Blackjack GUI](https://github.com/JFlaherty347/Casino-Royale/blob/master/Images/BlackjackGUI.png)